Dear valentine, my sweetest valentine

 Proffering them as gestures of romance;

-Not deigning to give love but half a chance.
+Refusing love but giving half a chance.

-That in my world, your grace is ever vaunted,
+That in my world, your grace is ever vaunted

 This heart consigned to you, in life and death.